 The Curriculum section of the CRC includes materials for lesson planning purposes.
 There are textbooks published by a variety of publishers representing all content areas and grade levels.
 These often come with the student edition of the textbook as well as the companion teacher edition.
 Additional titles in this collection are written for teachers and provide strategies and ideas for teaching children concepts and addressing different student needs.
 There are approximately 6,000 titles in this part of the collection.

 The juvenile literature collection consists of fiction and non-fiction written for children and young adults.
 Areas of strength include award winning fiction and nonfiction, poetry, fairy tales and folklore, graphic novels and biographies.
 The collection is divided into three distinct areas:

-Picture books, middle grades and young adult titles are intermixed and arranged by call number but are generally arranged alphabetically by the author’s last name.
+Picture books, middle grades and young adult titles are intermixed and arranged alphabetically by the author’s last name.

 Arranged by the Dewey Classification System.

-All biographies, autobiographies and collections of biographies are pulled out of the nonfiction section are arranged all together along the wall of the CRC staff offices.
+All biographies, autobiographies and collections of biographies are pulled out of the nonfiction section and found along the back wall of the Curriculum Resource Center by the rest rooms.

 There are approximately 30,000 titles in this part of the collection.

 So that pre-service teachers have access to the latest titles, the New Books area is a designated area for easy browsing.
 To see an updated list our the latest purchase, consider subscribing to the New Books RSS feed.
 This part of the collection fluctuates but at any given time, there are approximately 1200 titles in this part of the collection.